-New features in Internet Explorer 10, such as changes to add-on management, will be configurable using Group Policy.
-Internet Explorer 10 installs an ADMX/ADML file (an XML version of the ADM files from previous operating system) as part of the full package, which allows system administrators to access the full range of Internet Explorer 10 policy settings and apply them within their organization through the use of Group Policy objects.
+New features in Internet Explorer 10, such as changes to add-on management, are configurable using Group Policy.
+Internet Explorer 10 installs an ADMX/ADML file (an XML version of the ADM files from earlier operating systems) as part of the full package, which allows you to access the full range of Internet Explorer 10 policy settings and apply them within your organization using Group Policy objects.

-Internet Explorer 10 includes the nearly 1,500 Group Policy settings from Internet Explorer 9 that IT pros can use to manage and control the web browser configuration.
-It also provides new Group Policy settings to support its new features.
+Internet Explorer 10 includes the nearly 1,500 Group Policy settings from Internet Explorer 9, and it also provides new Group Policy settings to support its new features.
 These include:

 Turn on Enhanced Protected Mode

-Allow websites to store application caches on client computers
+Allow websites to store app caches on client computers

-Set application cache storage limits for individual domains
+Set app cache storage limits for individual domains

 Set default storage limits for websites